seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 - **Tempo**
 - **Output Level**

+Use the term "press" when pressing a pad or an encoder.
+Use the term "press and hold" when pressing a pad or an encoder and holding it down for an extended amount of time.
+Use the term "turn" when rotating an encoder.
+Turing to the right is clockwise, turning to the left is counterclockwise.

 #### Control combinations

 Use `+` for control combinations.
 The plus sign can be bold or regular.